pxblue-test/form-validation/README.md

-# Form Validations
+# Form Validation

 [![CircleCI](https://circleci.com/gh/pxblue/form-validation/tree/angular.svg?style=shield)](https://circleci.com/gh/pxblue/form-validation/tree/angular)

-This is a sample application showing how to build different types of form validations in the project.
+This is a sample application showing how to perform various types of form field validation.

 ## Running the example
 To run this example, first clone the repository.
 Each of our example projects comes with a branch for Angular and a branch for React.
 You can choose which branch to use when you clone the repository (or you can switch after cloning as well):